Last Updated on Samuel Franklinby

 Craft The World Comfort Won’t Rise

 If you are having trouble with your comfort not rising then the first thing to check is if you have a complete shelter for your dwarves.
 If you have the “Comfort No” status and a red circle above your Totem that means you have not met the shelter criteria yet.
+How to make a shelter is actually an easy process and simply requires that the player have walls (and backdrops unless underground) surrounding a Totem.
+In order to have no gaps to meet the shelter requirement any opening for dwarves to enter and exit must have a hatch or door.

 If you have another comfort level on your Totem then follow the tips above for increasing comfort if you aren’t seeing it increase it’s likely that due to making more beds as your settlement expands it is offsetting any comfort gains you are making so it seems like it is not increasing.